woodrush/lambdalisp/README.md

 ## Supported Lambda Calculus Interpreters
 Below is a summary of the supported lambda calculus interpreters.
-All interpreters run on the terminal and automatically handles the previously described Church-Mogensen-Scott-based encoding for the standard input and output.
+All interpreters run on the terminal and automatically handles the previously described lambda-based encoding for the standard input and output.
 Each interpreter uses a slightly different lambda term encoding for the I/O, and a different notation for providing the lambda term as an input to the interpreter.
 The different types of I/O and encoding specs are shown below as a language.